 South Crofty Mines Roskear Underground.22 – Most of the timber had collapsed in this section.

-South Crofty Mines Roskear Underground.23 – A final image of the drive showing the extent of the very nasty timber supports, the would have been an awful lot of weight supported here.
+South Crofty Mines Roskear Underground.23 – A final image of the drive showing the extent of the very nasty timber supports, there would have been an awful lot of weight supported here.